MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 Apache Tomcat < 6.0.18 - 'utf8' Di | https://www.exploit-db.com/exploits/14489
 ```

-**Like this you can easily find exploits to a particular vulnerabilty, and these exploits are also available with POC's that helps
+**Like this you can easily find exploits to a particular vulnerability, and these exploits are also available with POC's that helps
 you step by step to execute exploits against target**

 **Exploiting Lower Hanging Fruits**

-Lower Hanging Fruits(LHF) exploitation is the process to leaverage your previous phases findings to exploit target system.
+Lower Hanging Fruits(LHF) exploitation is the process to leverage your previous phases' findings to exploit the target system.

 This approach is also save's time and efforts of pentesters.